jbroadway/docs/docs/2022.1/studio/how-tos/show-tools/how-to-use-the-teleprompter.md

 **Step 5.** Click **Play** to start auto-scrolling through the script, then adjust your scroll speed using the **Scroll Speed** slider.

-Each actor gets their own teleprompter controller and the teleprompters are synchronized the whole cast is always on the same page.
+Each actor gets their own teleprompter controller and the teleprompters are synchronized so the whole cast is always on the same page.

 ---